 The Modern Professional Era

 The Palatine Police Department today is made up of four separate Sections: Patrol, Investigations, Planning and Research, and Technical Services.
 The Patrol Section responds to calls for service from the public; providing preventive patrol, criminal enforcement, traffic enforcement, preliminary investigations, incident reporting, accident investigation, parking enforcement and a range of services to the community.
 The Investigations Section follows up on crimes that have occurred, develops intelligence, maintains a liaison with the High Schools and Junior High Schools, and also conducts investigations required for liquor licensing.
 The Youth Unit, handling juvenile victims and offenders are also part of the Investigations Section.
 Gang and Tactical Operations are also part of the Investigations Section; developing intelligence and interdicting gang operations.
-Planning and Research is responsible for special studies, project management and implementation, grant management, maintaining accreditation, coordinating the internship program, compiling monthly activity reports, and serving as the Department’s Media Liaison.
+Planning and Research is responsible for special studies, project management and implementation, grant management, maintaining policies, coordinating the internship program, compiling monthly activity reports, and serving as the Department’s Media Liaison.
 Technical Services is responsible for the supporting functions of Records maintenance, Property and Evidence control, and Communications.

 Under the leadership of retired Chief Jerry Bratcher, many new and innovative programs of which the department is justifiably proud were instituted.
 On September 2, 1974, Palatine established the first crime prevention unit in the State of Illinois.
 The neighborhood watch portion of this program was the first funded by the state in 1975.